Andrew Marsh (American football): College career

 On August 20, 2024, Marsh committed to play college football at the University of Michigan.
 He helped recruit Bryce Underwood, the No. 1 overall player in the 2025 college football recruiting class, to Michigan.
 Marsh began his freshman season for the 2025 Wolverines as the team's starting kick returner.
 On August 30, 2025, in his collegiate debut against New Mexico, he returned three kickoffs for 69 yards, while also playing snaps at wide receiver.
 On September 13, in a game against Central Michigan, he recorded his first career touchdown on a 23-yard run.
 Marsh made his first collegiate start at wide receiver on October 4 against Wisconsin, recording four receptions for 80 yards.
 On October 11 against USC, he had eight receptions for 138 yards, including a 69-yard touchdown reception from Underwood.

-On November 15, in a game against Northwestern at Wrigley Field, Marsh recorded career-highs with 12 receptions for 189 yards; each program records for a freshman.
+On November 15, against Northwestern at Wrigley Field, Marsh recorded career-highs with 12 receptions for 189 yards; each program records for a freshman.
 He eclipsed 100 receiving yards for the second time this season, and became the first Michigan freshman wide receiver to record multiple 100-yard performances since Roy Roundtree in 2009.
 His 189 yards is tied for the sixth-most receiving yards in a game in program history, and the most since Jehu Chesson recorded 207 yards in 2015.
 His 12 receptions is tied for the fifth-most in program history and the most since Braylon Edwards in 2004.
 He was subsequently named the Big Ten Conference Freshman of the Week.
+In the 2025 Citrus Bowl against Texas, he recorded his fourth touchdown reception of the season.
+He also returned four kickoffs for 143 total yards and helped Michigan start two third-quarter possessions near midfield.
+He finished the season ranked first all-time among freshmen wide receivers in yards (651), second in receptions (45) and third in touchdown receptions (4).
+Marsh earned Freshman All-American honors following the 2025 season.